whc2001/Simplicit.Net.Lzo/README.md

 # Simplicit.Net.Lzo
- (Unofficial) A mirror of lzo-net with one additional method.
+This is an unofficial mirror of [lzo-net](https://sourceforge.net/projects/lzo-net/) with an additional method for decompressing data block without header.